vinliao/anonroom/README.md

 A short explanation of this whole thing: The chat room is a keypair.
 Anyone who wants to post signs event with the room's keypair.
 Since everyone posts under the room's pubkey, no one knows who's who.

 Chat here: [https://anonroom.netlify.app](https://anonroom.netlify.app).
 (Please be civil!)

+Oh, by the way, if the date and time of your computer aren't accurate, your message will be buried in the bottom.
+Make sure your computer's date and time is correct.